Engee documentation

 • modules

-The method of creating and connecting your own module will also be considered.
+A way to create and connect your own module will also be considered.

 Consider getting help for sqrt.

-Note the use of Markdown, and syntax highlighting in the documentation.
+Note the use of Markdown in the documentation, and a syntax hint.

 In [ ]: